Charlton Heston: Family

 John Charles Carter was born on October 4, 1923, in Cook County, Illinois, to Lilla (1899-1994) and Russell Whitford Carter (1897-1966), a sawmill operator.
 His autobiography states that he was born in Wilmette, Illinois, while most sources indicate that he was born in adjacent Evanston, Illinois.
 His birth certificate, registered when he was 11 days old, lists his name as Charlton Carter and records his birthplace as Evanston.

 Heston said in a 1995 interview that he was not very good at remembering addresses or his early childhood.
-Heston was partially of Scottish descent, including from the Clan Fraser, but the majority of his ancestry was English.
+Heston was of Scottish descent, including from the Clan Fraser, and of English ancestry.
 His earliest colonial ancestors arrived in America from England in the 1600s.
 His maternal great-grandparents and namesakes were Englishman William Charlton from Sunderland and Scotswoman Mary Drysdale Charlton.
 They emigrated to Canada, where his grandmother, Marian Emily Charlton, was born in 1872.
 In his autobiography Heston refers to his father participating in his family's construction business.
 When Heston was an infant, his father's work moved the family to St. Helen, Michigan.
 It was a rural, heavily forested part of the state, and Heston lived an isolated yet idyllic existence, spending much time hunting and fishing in the backwoods of the area.